 In a second step, we wanted to examine whether z-standardization of the participants’ mean HR is a useful method to account for individual differences in the baseline HR.
 We expected trends of standardized mean HR values to show a comparable course to the non-standardized mean HR values.
 To this end, we visually compared the unstandardized and standardized HR trend.

 **Research goal 2**.
 To accomplish our second research goal, which examined the HR levels and changes during the different phases, we first selected five corresponding intervals with a length of ten minutes each out of the five phases and examined the levels of and the changes in HR of the five intervals separately.
 Referring to the HR levels, we presumed the highest HR level in the teaching interval and lower levels in all other intervals, because the level of arousal should be highest while teaching (**Hypothesis 1a**).
 For testing Hypothesis 1a, we initially conducted a one-way ANOVA with repeated measures as an omnibus test.
 The dependent variable comprised the standardized HR mean for each interval.
 In order to identify the highest HR level, we subsequently conducted t-tests with planned contrasts as post-hoc tests, accompanied by the effect size d [@cohen1988new].
 Specifically, we tested the differences between the (2) teaching interval and the other four intervals.

+Unterschiedliche ns aus Tabelle 1 + 2 nochmal genau erklären – wo kommen die ns her.

 Regarding the HR changes, we expected an increase during the (1) pre-teaching interval as the participants’ arousal might increase in preparation of the teaching unit and a decrease in the following intervals, because of habituating to the situation (**Hypothesis 1b**).
 For testing Hypothesis 1b, which examined the HR changes within each interval, we conducted a linear estimation of the increase or decrease in HR over time.
 To this end, we used fixed intercept fixed slope regression models [@gelman2006data] for each interval to estimate intercepts and linear slopes for all individuals which were then averaged across individuals.